0xnenlabs/SageAI/README.md

 </a>
 </p>

-SageAI lets you connect custom Python functions to ChatGPT.
+SageAI lets you connect your Python functions to ChatGPT.
 It organizes these functions in folders and allows you to call them with natural language.

+SageAI also has a built-in vector database, Qdrant, which is used to store and retrieve functions.
+This limits the number of tokens sent to ChatGPT, making it faster and cheaper to call your functions.

 ## Table of Contents